c-w/github-data-challenge-2014/ReadMe.md

 is convenience to not have to deal with multiple image formats later.
 The later two operations make the rest of the eigenface inference problem more tractable by reducing the dimensionality of our data-set.
-The script also filters out any GitHub auto-generated avatars.
+The script also filters out any GitHub auto-generated avatars (like [this one](https://avatars.githubusercontent.com/u/520098)).
 Note: the avatars are edited in-place i.e. the original full-size and full-color avatars are removed in favor of their new low-pixel gray-scale versions.

 `./hog/preprocess_avatars.sh data/avatars/*`